 The House of Shells

 For a unique and quirky attraction, don’t miss the popular House of Shells, a 15th-century building that houses the city library.
 Its façade is decorated with over 300 sandstone shells – as you might expect considering its name.
-It represents the symbol of medieval pilgrims travelling the way of St James.
+It represents the symbol of medieval pilgrims traveling the way of St James.

 There’s a delightful inner courtyard you can also visit, but the building is best visited on a sunny afternoon.
 Then, the light plays with the sandstone decoration.
 Unfortunately, we were all out of luck with this weather!